Deptford Dockyard: Stuart expansion

 The growth of other shipyards, particularly Chatham Dockyard on the River Medway, eventually threatened Deptford's supremacy, and by the early seventeenth century the possibility of closing and selling Deptford yard was being discussed.
 Though Deptford and Woolwich possessed the only working docks, the Thames was too narrow, shallow and heavily used and the London dockyards too far from the sea to make it an attractive anchorage for the growing navy.
 Attention shifted to the Medway and defences and facilities were constructed at Chatham and Sheerness.

 Despite this, Deptford Dockyard continued to flourish and expand, being closely associated with the Pett dynasty, which produced several master shipwrights during the late sixteenth and early seventeenth centuries.
 A commission in the navy in the 1620s decided to concentrate construction at Deptford.
 The commission ordered the construction of six great ships, three middling ships and one small ship, all from Andrew Borrell at Deptford, at a delivery rate of two a year for five years.
 By the seventeenth century the yard covered a large area and included large numbers of storehouses, slipways, smiths, and other maintenance facilities and workshops.
 The Great Dock was lengthened and enlarged in 1610, several slipways were remodelled and in 1620 a second dry dock was built, with a third being authorised in 1623.

 There was further investment in the Commonwealth period, with money spent on providing a mast dock and three new wharves.
 Facilities were again improved in the wake of the Glorious Revolution of 1688: a 'Great New Storehouse' replaced the Treasurer's House alongside the Tudor storehouse, and by the end of the century additional ranges had created an informal quadrangle of buildings.
 At around the same time terraces of houses for the officers of the yard were built along the south-eastern boundary of the site (they continued in use after the closure of the Dockyard, and were only demolished in 1902).

-The yard was visited by Peter the Great, Tsar of Russia, in 1698.
+The yard was visited by Peter the Great, Emperor of Russia, in 1698.
 He stayed in nearby Sayes Court, which had been temporarily let furnished by John Evelyn to Admiral John Benbow.
-During the Tsar's stay, Evelyn's servant wrote to him to report "There is a house full of people and right nasty.
+During Peter's stay, Evelyn's servant wrote to him to report "There is a house full of people and right nasty.
 The Tsar lies next your library, and dines in the parlour next your study.
 He dines at ten o'clock and at six at night, is very seldom at home a whole day, very often in the King's Yard or by water, dressed in several dresses."
 Peter studied shipbuilding techniques and practices at the dockyard.

 The Great Dock was rebuilt again in 1711, with gates provided halfway along its length so as to form a true 'double dock' (able to accommodate two vessels lengthwise).